RichardBlankenhorn/EventTrackerAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

+This project incorporates the EventTrackerProject as the backend for the data.
+The event tracker app will record cycling events and these events include the time, date and distance of each cycling event.
+Users may add new cycling events, delete existing events and update an existing event.

+The backend portion of this application utilizes a RESTful API to receive and submit data.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.